Jeep Forward Control: FC-150

 Introduced in 1956, FC-150 models were based on the CJ-5 with its 81 in wheelbase, but featuring a 78 in long cargo box.
 This was a record-breaking six-foot length (with the tailgate up) load bed on a vehicle whose total 147.5 in length was two inches shorter than the diminutive two-seat Nash Metropolitan.
 The rugged design and go-anywhere capability included a claim that the FC could climb grades of up to 60% and reviews by Mechanix Illustrated highlighted the vehicle's toughness and surefootedness.

 In 1958, the FC-150 received a new, wider chassis.
 Its track was widened from 48 in to 57 in.
 A 1958 FC-150 concept featured an 83.5 in wheelbase, a widened track (which made production), and the new T-98 4-speed manual transmission.
 This model had a gross weight of 5000 lb.

 FC-170

 Introduced in 1957, FC-170 models had a 103 in wheelbase with a 108 in bed.
-This was achieved by the forward-control layout.
+The forward-control layout achieved this.
 The cab did not tilt for engine access.
-The standard 6 cylinder engine was mated to a 3 speed transmission.
+The standard six-cylinder engine was mated to a three-speed transmission.
 A 1958 concept version of the FC-170 featured a 108 in wheelbase.
 This was required to accommodate a new 272 cuin V8 engine (based on the Ford Y-block) with a new transfer case.
 A new 3-speed automatic transmission (based on the Ford Cruise-O-Matic) was only available with the inline-6 due to possible driveshaft angle issues.
-A T-98 4-speed manual was available with both engines.
+A T-98 4-speed manual with both engines was available.
 This model had a gross weight of 7000 lb.